Dielectric elastomers

-Dielectric elastomers (DEs) are smart material systems that produce large strains.
-They belong to the group of electroactive polymers (EAP).
-DE actuators (DEA) transform electric energy into mechanical work.
-They are lightweight and have a high elastic energy density.
+Dielectric elastomers (DEs) are smart material systems that produce large strains and are promising for Soft robotics, Artificial muscle, etc. They belong to the group of electroactive polymers (EAP).
+DE actuators (DEA) transform electric energy into mechanical work and vice versa.
+Thus, they can be used as both actuators, sensors, and energy-harvesting devices.
+They have high elastic energy density and fast response due to being lightweight, highly stretchable, and operating under the electrostatic principle.
 They have been investigated since the late 1990s.
 Many prototype applications exist.
 Every year, conferences are held in the US and Europe.

 Working principles

 A DEA is a compliant capacitor (see image), where a passive elastomer film is sandwiched between two compliant electrodes.
 When a voltage $U$ is applied, the electrostatic pressure $p_{el}$ arising from the Coulomb forces acts between the electrodes.
 The electrodes squeeze the elastomer film.
 The equivalent electromechanical pressure $p_{eq}$ is twice the electrostatic pressure $p_{el}$ and is given by:

-where $\varepsilon_0$ is the vacuum permittivity, $\varepsilon_r$ is the dielectric constant of the polymer and $z$ is the thickness of the elastomer film.
+where $\varepsilon_0$ is the vacuum permittivity, $\varepsilon_r$ is the dielectric constant of the polymer and $z$ is the thickness of the elastomer film in the current state (during deformation).
 Usually, strains of DEA are in the order of 10–35%, maximum values reach 300% (the acrylic elastomer VHB 4910, commercially available from 3M, which also supports a high elastic energy density and a high electrical breakdown strength.)